dfulmer/spreadsheet-maker/README.md

 pytest --cov=combine_tsv_to_excel2 - this runs the test and gives a little coverage report

-pytest --cov=combine_tsv_to_excel2 --cov-report=html - this runs the test and puts a html report in htmlcov directory.
+pytest --cov=combine_tsv_to_excel2 --cov-report=html - this runs the test and puts an html report in htmlcov directory.